How to Apply to Graduate Programs

 Prospective candidates should familiarize themselves with the entrance requirements of the program to which they are applying:

-- Master of Science (M.S.) in HM Entrance Requirements
+- Master of Science (M.S.) in HRIM Entrance Requirements

-- Doctor of Philosophy Degree (Ph.D.) in HM Entrance Requirements
+- Doctor of Philosophy Degree (Ph.D.) in HRIM Entrance Requirements

 When applying, please be sure to provide all documents necessary for the application process.